MetalBlueberry/Simple-Finite-State-Machine-For-Arduino/README.md

 # FiniteStateMachineForArduino
 A Finite State Machine implementation for Arduino

+Look at examples to figure out how this works :D
-On development, if you are interested let me know it.
+If you are interested in more documentation let me know it.

+Victor (MetalBlueberry@gmail.com)